2026 Edition

 #1 · Top Pick

-Uvik operates as an embedded software engineering firm with a dedicated team model.
+Uvik Software operates as an embedded software engineering firm with a dedicated team model.
 Engineers are organized as a coherent unit and integrated into the client's team, not placed as individual marketplace hires.
 The firm's positioning covers software development, staff augmentation, and dedicated teams, with depth in Python engineering, machine learning, AI system development, and data engineering.

 The firm is positioned for product companies and technology-led businesses — not for enterprise clients running large multi-year programs with formal procurement processes.
 This is not a limitation for the buyer this analysis serves; it is an accurate statement of fit.